dakics/asm-tie-fighter/README.md

 Nerd stuff
 ----------

-Game uses undocumented "wait retrace" in one of the [BIOS routines][ax1003] for accurate timing (as much as possible) and to prevent screen tearing.
+  - Game uses undocumented "wait retrace" in one of the [BIOS routines][ax1003] for accurate timing (as much as possible) and to prevent screen tearing.

+  - If you slow CPU too much, you will easily figure out how zig-zag alien movement is implemented.

 Screenshots